My first attempt of a professional and detailed custom build is on this 1982 Honda CB750.

 In the midst of building a brand new race team with a fleet of exceptionally high tuned Honda CB 600’s and BMW 1000 RR’s, I had no choice but to follow in the same intensity that Keith thrives on to become a contender on the start line of a TT race.
-Its an experience not many humans will ever have, and in a style only few will understand, Keith and I began preparation for another lap of the UK road races at speeds over 200mph.

 With a freshly built workshop dripping in titanium and a fully loaded double box of brand new snap on tools, it was the perfect opportunity to build my first proper custom motorcycle.